bug fixing icon user search icon shopping cart icon 0 email icon email icon

 Defining Ultra-Processed Foods

-Ultra-processed foods go beyond the basic processing needed to preserve foods or enhance their flavor.
-These items often contain artificial additives, preservatives, colorings, and flavorings that alter their natural composition.
-Examples include packaged snacks, sugary cereals, frozen meals, fast food, and sodas.
-Unlike whole or minimally processed foods like fruits, vegetables, and grains, ultra-processed foods are often stripped of their natural nutrients and loaded with sugars, unhealthy fats, and sodium.
+Ultra-processed foods go far beyond basic preservation or flavor enhancement.
+They are industrial formulations that often contain additives, preservatives, artificial colors, and flavorings that alter their natural structure.
+Common examples include sugary cereals, packaged snacks, frozen meals, sodas, and fast food.
+Unlike whole or minimally processed foods, these products are stripped of nutrients and loaded with refined carbohydrates, unhealthy fats, and sodium.

-• Percentage of Americans with Chronic Diseases: According to recent data, approximately 60% of American adults have at least one chronic disease, and 40% have two or more.1
+• Chronic Disease Prevalence: Approximately 60% of American adults have at least one chronic disease, and 40% have two or more.1

-• Overweight and Obesity Rates: More than 70% of adults in the USA are considered overweight, with 42% classified as obese.2
+• Overweight & Obesity Rates: Over 70% of adults are overweight, with 42% classified as obese.2

-• Cost of Absenteeism and Presenteeism: Illness-related absenteeism and presenteeism cost U.S. employers over $375 billion annually, highlighting the economic toll of poor health on the workforce.3
+• Economic Impact: Illness-related absenteeism and presenteeism cost U.S. employers over $375 billion annually.3

 The Ubiquity of Ultra-Processed Foods